PARK OVERVIEW

 FEES

-There is no fee to enter Great Smoky Mountains National Park.
-There only fees are for camping, facility rentals, and tours operated by park concessionaires.
+There are also fees for camping, facility rentals, and tours operated by park concessionaires.

 With a few exceptions, use of any photograph on the National Park Planner website requires a paid Royalty Free Editorial Use License or Commercial Use License.
 See the Photo Usage page for details.